Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 What does this mean in terms of Tilde?
 If you are in the middle of a task, try not to get distracted.
 Focus on finishing what you are working on.
 Then look for the next high priority task.

-If you task switch every time something new comes along and invite your team mates to tap you on the shoulder every 5 minutes you wont get much focus in.
+If you task switch every time something new comes along and invite your team mates to tap you on the shoulder every 5 minutes you won't get much focus in.

 Have you heard of flow?
 It's the best place to be for a dev.
 It generally takes 20 minutes to get into flow.
 Getting out of flow is expensive.

 ### Waiting

-On course waiting is pointless.
+Of course waiting is pointless.
 If someone is waiting for you, your highest priority task would be to unblock them.

 This means the following things take precedence over writing new code: